 - Michael Porter – mixed media landscape painter working in both the field and in the studio.
 (21 min)

-- Chris Rose – time lapse video showing the development of a painting moorhen in bullrushes (1 min)
+- Chris Rose – time lapse video showing the development of a painting of a moorhen in bullrushes (1 min)

 - Stephen Walton – time lapse video showing the development of a charcoal drawing.
 (5 min)